 SCHOLARSHIPS

-For this school year that began in January 2024, GHA is proudly providing scholarships for 59 students from the Lago de Atitlan communities of San Pablo, San Pedro, and from the more remote community of Pasajquim.
-Though education is “public,” participating students must still pay registration and monthly maintenance fees, and buy uniforms, books, and supplies.
-This seemingly small amount precludes many children from an education, and relegates them to barely-subsistence jobs in agriculture.
-All those receiving scholarships are living is extreme poverty, most with only one parent, and some with none.
+For this school year that began in January 2025, MESA proudly provided scholarships for 59 students from the Lago de Atitlan communities of San Juan, San Pablo, San Pedro, and Pasajquim.
+Though public education is nominally free, students must still pay registration and monthly maintenance fees, and buy uniforms, books, and supplies.
+Children from the most disadvantaged families are compelled then to join their parents working in agriculture.
+This systematically relegates children to a future in the working underclass.
+All those students receiving scholarships are living in extreme poverty, often in households headed by single moms.

 We are proud to have 10 students at university level this year.
 For these indigenous youths who grew up in extreme poverty, raised in homes where often no Spanish is spoken and parents are illiterate, this is a truly awesome accomplishment.
 It has taken sacrifice from the entire family, and immense commitment from the students to get to this level.
 All work weekdays and study on weekends.
 Among subjects being studied at university level are nursing, engineering, social work, education, and biology.